wejoncy/QLLM/README.md

 ### Note:
 Not all cases are supported, for example,
 1)  if you quantized model with different quantization bits for different layers, you can't convert it to AWQ.
-2)  if GPTQ model is quantized with `--observe` option, you can't convert it to AWQ.
+2)  if GPTQ model is quantized with `--allow_mix_bits` option, you can't convert it to AWQ.
 3)  if GPTQ model is quantized with `--act_order` option, you can't convert it to AWQ.